shaselle/Alleon/README.md

 # Alleon
- Alleon is a  pure Javacript dom based GUI for creation HTML5 applications.
+ Alleon is a  pure Javacript dom based GUI framework for creation HTML5 applications.
 Alleon lets create a complex gui system using  the familiar html, elements names, attributes, css style attributes, and events names.